zoeabryant/ma-student-directory/README.md

 =================

 First project at Makers Academy is to create a list of students on our course, and handle that data.
+Started this on Day 2 of Makers Academy.
+Day count is by number of days on this specific project.

 ### Day 1 - directory.rb
 First attempt at coding with Hannah (@HanWax)!
 We ask for names and put them into a nice array and output them onto the screen.
 We try a few different ways of doing this as we progress through the lesson.
 We bother a lot of people for their names and hobbies so we have an accurate data set to start with.